Unmanic/unmanic-plugins/source/sma/description.md

 A list of extensions for files that the plugin should test and process.
 A file with any other extension will be ignored.

+#### <span style="color:blue">Only run against items that require FFmpeg processing</span>

+Only run the SMA scripts against files that SMA determine as requiring an FFmpeg command to be run against it.

+#### <span style="color:blue">Attempt to use Hardlinks when processing the file rather than copying</span>

+If possible, use a Hardlink instead of a file copy to create a cached copy of the file before processing it.

 #### <span style="color:blue">SMA configuration</span>

 Enter your `autoProcess.ini` configuration here.
 The plugin's default configuration is pretty much the same as the